On principal series representations of quasi-split reductive p-adic groups: Introduction

 \section{Introduction}

-Consider a quasi-split reductive group $G$ over a non-archimedean local field $F$.
-Let $\Irr (G)$ be the set of (isomorphism classes of) irreducible smooth $G$-representations on complex vector spaces.
+Consider a quasi-split reductive group $G = \mc G (F)$ over a non-archimedean local field $F$.
+Let $\Rep (G)$ be the category of smooth $G$-representations on complex vector spaces and let $\Irr (G)$ be the set of equivalence classes of irreducible representations in $\Rep (G)$.
 The conjectural local Langlands correspondence (LLC) asserts that $\Irr (G)$ is canonically partitioned into finite L-packets $\Pi_\phi (G)$, indexed by L-parameters $\phi$.
 Some time after the initial formulation in \cite{Bor2}, it was realized that $\Pi_\phi (G)$ should be parametrized by the set of irreducible representations of a finite component group $R_\phi$.
 These conjectures have motivated a large part of the study of reductive groups over local fields in past decades, see the survey papers \cite{ABPS3,Bor2,Kal2,Kud,Vog}.

 This paper establishes a local Langlands correspondence for the most accessible class of $G$-representations, those in the principal series.
-To formulate the result precisely, we quickly recall some relevant notions.\\
+To formulate the result precisely, we quickly recall some relevant notions.

 Let $T \subset G$ be the centralizer of a maximal $F$-split torus in $G$, or equivalently a minimal Levi subgroup of $G$.
 Then $T$ is itself a torus because $G$ is quasi-split, and $T$ is unique up to conjugation.
 Any representation of $G$ that can be obtained from a smooth representation of $T$ by parabolic induction and then taking a subquotient, is called a principal series $G$-representation.
 These representations form a product of Bernstein blocks in $\Rep (G)$.
 We denote the set of irreducible principal series $G$-representations by $\Irr (G,T)$.
 We warn that some L-packets contain elements of $\Irr (G,T)$ and also other elements of $\Irr (G)$.